Skip to main content

 Fraud prevention, growing trust

-While the focus on lost revenue is obviously central to mobile operators, fraud prevention and the tacit trust this creates in the network is of equal, if not greater, importance.
+While the focus on revenue loss is obviously central to mobile operators, fraud prevention and the tacit trust this creates in the network is of equal, if not greater, importance.

-As more and more mobile operator networks are blocked and the number of gray routes is reduced, so companies looking to take advantage of commercial loopholes will continue to probe networks in order to discover new gray route opportunities.
+As more mobile operator networks are blocked and the number of grey routes is reduced, companies looking to exploit commercial loopholes will continue to probe networks for new grey route opportunities.

 Meanwhile, other companies will explore more fraudulent activities, such as SMS interception, which attacks the SS7 signaling network and exposes mobile customers to phishing activities by making security messages vulnerable to interception.